Plezha/Achi/docs/FEATURES.md

 **ViewModel**: `AchievementPackListViewModel.kt`

 **Functionality**:
-- Displays all achievement packs in a scrollable list
+- Displays all achievement packs in user's collection (requires login)
 - Shows pack name and achievement count for each pack
 - Card-based UI with preview images
 - Tap a pack to view its achievements
+- Loading state while fetching from server
+- Empty state when logged out or no packs

 **UI Components**:
 - Title bar: "Achievement Packs"
 - LazyColumn of pack cards
 - Each card shows:
-  - Pack preview image (or placeholder)
+  - Pack preview image (via Coil AsyncImage)
   - Pack name
   - Achievement count (e.g., "5 achievements")

 **User Flow**:
-1. User opens the app (starts on this screen)
+1. User logs in
+2. App fetches user's pack collection from server
-2. Views list of added packs
+3. Views list of added packs
-3. Taps a pack card
+4. Taps a pack card
-4. Navigates to Achievement List for that pack
+5. Navigates to Achievement List for that pack

-**Current State**:
-- Packs are stored in memory (StateFlow)
-- List updates reactively when packs are added
-- No persistence (packs lost on app restart)
+**Auth Integration**:
+- Observes auth state from AuthRepository
+- Loads packs when user logs in
+- Clears packs when user logs out

 ### 2. Achievement List

 **Purpose**: View all achievements within a specific achievement pack.

-**Screen**: `AchievementListScreen.kt` (AchievementsScreen composable)
+**Screen**: `AchievementListScreen.kt`

 **ViewModel**: `AchievementListViewModel.kt`